luke-gru/riml/README.md

 [![Build Status](https://secure.travis-ci.org/luke-gru/riml.png?branch=master)](https://travis-ci.org/luke-gru/riml)

-Riml, a relaxed version of Vimscript
+Riml, a relaxed Vimscript
 ====================================

-Riml aims to be a superset of VimL that includes some nice features that I enjoy in other scripting languages: classes, string interpolation, heredocs, default case-sensitive string comparison, default parameters in functions, and other things programmers tend to take for granted.
-Also, Riml takes some liberties and provides some syntactic sugar for lots of VimL constructs.
+Riml is a subset of Vimscript with some added features, and it compiles to plain Vimscript.
+Some of the added features include classes, string interpolation, heredocs, default case-sensitive string comparison, default parameters in functions, and other things programmers tend to take for granted.
-To see how Riml constructs are compiled to VimL, just take a look at this README.
+To see how Riml is compiled to VimL, just take a look at this README.
 The left side is Riml, and the right side is the VimL after compilation.

 Variables
 ---------